garg-aayush/pytorch-pl-hydra-templates/README.md

 NOTE: remember to set the data folder path (`DATASET_PATH`) and model checkpoint path (`CHECKPOINT_PATH`) in the `train_simple.py`

 ## Pytorch-lightning implementation
 `train_pl.py` is a [pytorch-lightning](https://www.pytorchlightning.ai/) implementation that helps to organize the code neatly and provides lot of logging, metrics and multi-platform run features.
-The code is organised by creating a separate [Pytorch ligtning module class](https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_module.html) and a separate [Pyotrch lightning datamodule class](https://pytorch-lightning.readthedocs.io/en/stable/extensions/datamodules.html).
-Moreover, here we log all the metrics, the [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) and validation/test prediction images at each epoch.
+The code is organised by creating a separate [Pytorch lightning module class](https://pytorch-lightning.readthedocs.io/en/latest/common/lightning_module.html) and a separate [Pyotrch lightning datamodule class](https://pytorch-lightning.readthedocs.io/en/stable/extensions/datamodules.html).
+Moreover, all the metrics, the [confusion matrix](https://en.wikipedia.org/wiki/Confusion_matrix) and validation/test prediction images are logged at each epoch.
 All this logging info can be viewed using the [Tensorboard](https://www.tensorflow.org/tensorboard).

 <details> and a contains all the ta
-<summary><b>Commandline arguments</b></summary>
+<summary><b>Command line arguments</b></summary>

 > Use `python <python_file> -h` to see the available parser arguments for any script.